Galbar/applipy_metrics/README.md

 ## Examples
 ### Decorators
-The simplest and easiest way to use the PyFormance library.
+The simplest and easiest way to use the Applipy Metrics library.
 ##### Counter
 You can use the 'count_calls' decorator to count the number of times a function is called.

-    >>> from pyformance import counter, count_calls
+    >>> from applipy_metrics import counter, count_calls
     >>> @count_calls
     ... def test():
     ...     pass